zhkl0228/ThemeEngine/README.md

 3. Mount a Live Version of the System Volume
 Run the mount command in Terminal to mount the system volume disk to a temporary location.
 When running the mount command, always include the nobrowse mount option to prevent Spotlight from indexing the volume.

 `mkdir /Users/<YOUR USER NAME>/livemount`

 `sudo mount -o nobrowse -t apfs  /dev/disk4s5 /Users/<YOUR USER NAME>/livemount`

 4. Edit the files from `/Users/<YOUR USER NAME>/livemount`
+5. Bless your livemount with `sudo bless --mount /Users/<YOUR USER NAME>/livemount --bootefi --create-snapshot`